sainawkham/Developer-Performance-by-sprint/PRIVACY.md

 ### 7. Contact Us

-If you have any questions about our Privacy Policy, please contact us at [Insert Contact Information].
+If you have any questions about our Privacy Policy, please contact us at [sainawkham@globalwave.com.mm].